 The income-contingent repayment plan will forgive (technically, it will cancel) your remaining student loan debt after you make 300 qualifying monthly payments.

 To qualify for student loan forgiveness based on making a number of payments, you may need to consolidate your Parent Plus loan into a Federal Direct Consolidation Loan.

 Only Direct Consolidation Loans of a Parent Plus Loans qualify for ICR loan forgiveness

 Not all Parent Plus loans are the same.

-Some student loan borrowers may have a Parent Plus made under the Federal Family Education Loan program.
+Some student loan borrowers may be repaying a Parent Plus made under the Federal Family Education Loan program.
 Others may have a Direct Plus loan for a Parent that has yet to be consolidated.
 (Whether they’re Direct Unsubsidized loans or subsidized loans, doesn’t matter.)

 In their current state, neither FFEL programs loans nor Direct Parent Plus loans qualify for loan repayment under the income-contingent repayment plan.